Cash to the poor is good – but will they be able to access it safely from banks?

-It was a sobering experience last week to visit the local bank in Johna, the main settlement in Angada block of Jharkhand’s Ranchi district.
+It was a sobering experience last week to visit the local bank in Jonha, the main settlement in Angada block of Jharkhand’s Ranchi district.
 The Jharkhand Rajya Gramin Bank had only two employees – a manager and a cashier.
 For fear of coronavirus infection, only one or two customers were allowed inside, and the rest were made to queue outside the premises.

 With distance being duly maintained, the queue snaked all the way downstairs and then up the lawns in a zig-zag.
 About 80 people were patiently waiting, most of them exposed to the blazing sun.
 No one had felt it necessary to arrange shade for them, let alone a token system that might have spared them the trouble of queuing for hours.